 Whether recommending a candidate for our Nominating Committee's consideration or nominating a director for election by shareholders at an annual meeting, you must submit a written notice for receipt by our Corporate Secretary at the address and within the deadlines disclosed under "Shareholder Proposals for 2024 Annual Meeting."
-The notice must contain all information required by our Bylaws, including without limitation information about the shareholder proposing the nominee and about the nominee conditions, procedures and deadlines set forth in Article I, Section 12 of our Bylaws.
-Our proxy access bylaw provides that holders of at least 3% of our outstanding shares, held by up to 20 shareholders, holding the shares continuously for at least 3 years, can nominate up to 20% of our Board for election at an annual shareholders' meeting.
+The notice must contain all information required by our Bylaws, including without limitation information about the shareholder proposing the nominee and about the nominee.

-We also have a "proxy access" provision in our Bylaws which allows eligible shareholders to nominate candidates for election to our Board and include such candidates in our proxy statement and ballot subject to the terms,
+We also have a "proxy access" provision in our Bylaws which allows eligible shareholders to nominate candidates for election to our Board and include such candidates in our proxy statement and ballot subject to the terms.